Logo Insights: Separating Fact from Fiction

 Logo is Branding

 Nope.
 The logo is “just” a star in the vast constellation of elements called branding, a part of a system known as visual identity.
-Many people place enormous pressure on the logo, as if commissioning that one graphic will unlock all the magical powers of fully developed branding.
-A good logo adds professionalism and gravitas to your venture, but without strategy, clear goals, consistency between promise and delivery, followed by integrity and grit, the logo remains a perfectly designed but vacuous graphic.
+Many people place enormous pressure on the logo as if commissioning that one graphic will unlock all the magical powers of fully developed branding.
+A good logo adds professionalism and gravitas to your venture, but without a strategy, clear goals, and consistency between promise and delivery, followed by integrity and grit, the logo remains a perfectly designed but vacuous graphic.

 The Logo Must Convey a Brand Message or Tell a Story